leanderseige/interplanetarysynth/README.md

 ![Photo Interplanetary Synth](photos/photo2.png)

 Features:
-- 3 voices polyphonic synthesis, based on PWM
+- 3 voices, polyphonic, based on PWM
 - Recording and looped playback of sequences
 - Pitch control
-- PT2399 echo/reverb unit
+- PT2399-based echo/reverb unit
-- Sync in/out jacks on order to sync the Interplanetary Synth with other analog synthesizers
+- Sync in/out jacks in order to sync the Interplanetary Synth with other analog synthesizers

+After turning the synth on all three voice start in live-mode.
+When pressing and holding the button, the picoplanet starts recording what is currently played.
+After releasing the button the picoplanet immediately plays what was recorded.
+Looping starts with the next rising sync edge (after frequency dividing, see circuit).
+When pressing the button shortly without touching any touch buttons the picoplanet returns into live-mode.

+I am sure the software can be improved in several ways.
+Find the code.py right here in the root directory.

 LEDs:
-- Blue: live mode, synth plays what is currently played on the touch buttons
+- Blue: live-mode, synth outputs what is currently played on the touch buttons
 - Red: recording of what is currently played on the touch buttons
 - Green: playback of recorded frequencies
 - Purple: waiting for next rising edge of sync signal to restart playback